Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger

 Therefore the crossing form \eqref{maslovcrossform} is

 where we used \eqref{eq:Blambdadot} evaluated at $\la=\la_0$. \end{proof}

 Recalling \eqref{eq:simple_eigfns}, at a simple crossing $(0,s_0)$ one of $u_{s_0}$ or $v_{s_0}$ is always trivial.
-Degeneracy of the $\la$-crossing form immediately follows. \begin{cor} All conjugate points $(0,s_0)$ for which $\dim\ker(N_{s_0})=1$ are non-regular in the $\la$ direction, in the sense that $\mathfrak{m}_{\la_0}=0$. \end{cor} For the case of higher dimensional crossings, we have the following corollary to \cref{lemma:lambdacrossform}.
+Degeneracy of the $\la$-crossing form immediately follows. \begin{cor} All conjugate points $(0,s_0)$ for which $\dim\ker(N_{s_0})=1$ are non-regular in the $\la$ direction, i.e. at all such points $\mathfrak{m}_{\la_0}=0$. \end{cor} For the case of higher dimensional crossings, we have the following corollary to \cref{lemma:lambdacrossform}.

 \begin{cor} Assume $\dim\ker (N_{s_0}-s_0^2\la_0) = n$ and let $\{\mathbf{u}_{s_0}^{(1)}, \mathbf{u}_{s_0}^{(2)}, \dots, \mathbf{u}_{s_0}^{(n)} \}$ be a basis for $\ker (N_{s_0} - s_0^2\la_0)$.
 The $n\times n$ symmetric matrix $\mathfrak{M}_{\la_0}$ induced from the $n$-dimensional quadratic form \eqref{maslov_horizontal} is given by